RichieXYZ/Navier_Stokes_Fourier_3D_Data_Generator/README.md

 # 5D Dataset

-The output of a simulator run is a 5D tensor organized in the following way
+The output of a simulator run is a 5D tensor organized in the following way [c, t, x, y, z], where "c" indicates the number of channels corresponding to the physical variables: velocity, temperature, pressure and density.
+The symbol "t" indicates the time frame dimenstion while "x,y,z" the spatial location on a uniform 3D spatial grid.

 # Super Resolution U-Net